Boadzie/AIScript/ai/ai.md

 1. **Big Data**: This is a crucial influencer of AI.
 Big Data has 5 attributes;

    - **Variety**: Big Data comes in different categories.
-There text, audio, video, etc.
+There are text, audio, video, etc.

    - **Volume**: Big Data comes in large volumes.
 This is because people are constantly generating content on platforms like Facebook, Twitter, etc.